nnhs-se-projects/department-sections-scheduler/README.md

 # Department Sections Scheduler App

 ## Designed for Mrs. Oskroba and the great venture of schedule-making
-*There are many a schedule that can be generated from a data set*
+*There are many schedules that can be generated from a data set*

-*There are not so many working schedules that can be made, even fewer under the special CTE restrictions*
+*There are few working schedules that can be made, even less under the special CTE restrictions*

-*There are just a few preferable "good" schedules*
+*There are a tiny amount of preferable "good" schedules*

 ## Project Overview: ✅
 Hi!
 This is the CTE Department Sections Scheduling App.
 Basically, this is a web app / algorithm that generates a schedule based on three categories of objects.
 On the surface, a schedule is made up of three things: Teachers, Courses, and Classrooms.
 What our program currently does is it takes these three object types, and uses their conditions to create a schedule that correctly organizes these categories.
 There are a couple more constraints that go into making the schedule (ex: some classes need to be during certain periods, some classes need to be in certain classrooms, specific teachers teaching classes and every teacher needing a lunch and planning period).
 Along with that there are preferences that could be accounted for however they are less important, Preferences include which period they want for lunch and which period they want for planning.
 Our goal is to take all of these things into consideration and make a valid schedule without conflicts.